yujunz/ssbench/README.rst

 A benchmarking suite for the OpenStack Swift object storage system.

-The ``ssbench`` suite can run benchmark "scenarios" against an OpenStack Swift cluster, saving statistics about the run to a file.
-It can then generate a report from the saved statstics.
-By default, a report will be generated to STDOUT immediately following a benchmark run in addition to saving the results to a file.
+The ``ssbench-master run-scenario`` command will run benchmark "scenarios" against an
+OpenStack Swift cluster, utilizing one or more distributed ``ssbench-worker`` processes, saving statistics about the run to a file.
+The ``ssbench-master report-scenario`` command can then generate a report from the saved statstics.
+By default, ``ssbench-master run-scenario`` will generate a report to STDOUT immediately following a benchmark run in addition to saving the results to a file.

 Coordination between the ``ssbench-master`` and one or more ``ssbench-worker`` processes is managed through a Beanstalkd_ queue.
 This additional dependency